Fr0sT-Brutal/awesome-pascal/README.md

 * [Delphi Detours Library](http://code.google.com/p/delphi-detours-library) is a library allowing you to hook Delphi functions and object methods and Windows API functions.
 It provides an easy way to insert and remove hook.
 // *Supports x64, calling original functions, multi hooks, COM/Interfaces/win32api, object methods hooking, fully thread-safe, Delphi 7/2005-2010/XE-XE7 & Lazarus/FPC, 64 bit address is supported.*

-* [BTMemoryModule](http://code.google.com/p/memorymodule).
-With BTMemoryModule a dynamic link library (DLL) can be loaded from memory without storing it on the hard-disk first.
-BTMemoryModule is a Pascal port of Joachim Bauch's C / C++ Memory Module.
-The port includes the complete memorymodule pascal sourcecode and examples to demonstrate the use.
-Compilers: Delphi 7 up to Delphi 2010 and Lazarus Free Pascal / Operating Systems: Win95 up to Win7
+* [MemoryModule](https://github.com/Fr0sT-Brutal/Delphi_MemoryModule).
+With the MemoryModule engine you can store all required DLLs inside your binary to keep it standalone.
+Additional hook units allow transparent using of MM engine thus allowing switching MM/WinAPI loading as well as enabling 3rd party dynamic-load DLL interfaces that are unaware of MM (tested with Interbase Express components and Firebird client library).
+MemoryModule is a Pascal port of Joachim Bauch's C MemoryModule.

 ## Other non-visual